microsoft/botbuilder-utils-js/packages/botbuilder-feedback/README.md

 The following is the operation supported by the Feedback Collection Middleware:
 - `requestFeedback` - Returns a message that includes feedback prompts in the form of Suggested Actions.

+## Prerequisites

+- An existing NodeJS bot, using the [Bot Framework SDK v4](https://dev.botframework.com/)

 ## Install

 > This project uses a private npm repo.
 For access, please contact chstone.